mattvenn/raspi-workshop/pir/README.md

-# detecting a person's movement
+# Detecting a person's movement

 We're using a PIR (passive infra red sensor) from oomlout: http://www.oomlout.co.uk/motion-detector-pir-p-276.html When people move, the sensor's output pin goes high.